mseryn/mantis-monitor/README.md

 ---

-## 🤝 Contributing

-Mantis is open-source and community-driven.
-Contributions, feedback, and bug reports are always welcome.

-See our [contributing guide](https://github.com/mseryn/mantis-monitor/blob/main/CONTRIBUTING.md) for how to get involved.

----

 ## 📄 License

 Mantis is released under the **GNU Lesser General Public License (LGPL v3)**.
 See the [LICENSE](LICENSE) file for details.